briandconnelly/BEACONToolkit/csv/doc/csv.md

 publications, prefers the use of plain-text formats such as CSV.
-As the use of such public repositories is increasingly required by journals such as Evolution, Molecular Ecology, and American Naturalist, developing a workflow using CSV files can greatly facilitate this process.
+As the use of such public repositories is increasingly required by journals such as Evolution, Molecular Ecology, and American Naturalist, developing a workflow using CSV files can greatly facilitate the publishing process.

-# Structure of CSV Files
+## Structure of CSV Files

 While there is no official structure to CSV files, there is a common format often followed when dealing with data.
 In particular, data should be organized